2020–21 Liga IV: Ilfov County

 The championship final played between the leader and the runner-up of the regular season.
 If the match ended in a draw, the high-seeded team will be declared winners.

-Viitorul Domnești won the 2020–21 Liga IV Ilfov and qualify for promotion play-off to Liga III.
+Viitorul Domnești won the Liga IV Ilfov and qualify for promotion play-off to Liga III.

 Maramureș County

+Four teams from the previous season declared they could meet the conditions imposed by the COVID-19 medical protocol.